Extracting aluminium from aluminium oxide

 Electrolysis of aluminium oxide is expensive because of the cost of heating the substance, and also due to the cost of the electricity needed for the process.
 This means that aluminium is expensive, which is why it is so important to recycle it.

 Extracting chlorine from sodium chloride

-Chlorine is also a very useful element.
-It is used for cleaning, as a disinfectant and in bleach.
-Chlorine is added to water (especially in swimming pools) to kill bacteria.
+Chlorine is also a very useful element - it is used for cleaning, as a disinfectant and in bleach.
+Chlorine is added to water, such as in swimming pools, to kill bacteria.
 Some plastics (especially PVC) also need chlorine as an ingredient.
 Our main source of chlorine is sodium chloride.
 We use electrolysis to get chlorine out of sodium chloride.